-Have a family history of depression or bipolar disorder
+- Have a family history of depression

-Had problems with a previous pregnancy or birth
+- Had problems with a previous pregnancy or birth

-Have a baby with special needs
+- Have a baby that was born prematurely and/or has special health care needs

-Had an unplanned or unwanted pregnancy
+- Had an unplanned pregnancy

 The U.S. Preventive Services Task Force recommends that doctors look for and ask about symptoms of depression during and after pregnancy, regardless of a woman’s risk of depression.4